BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 There's one more major quest that we can take care of!
 If we skip this section and proceed with the story, this will actually be locked of for us for another two badges or so, so take care of this now if you don't wanna miss this excellent reward.

 Head over to the Nightclub in North Obsidia.
-You'll see DJ Arclight inside if you've bought all of the Pokemon from the Seventh Street Pokemon seller.
+You'll see DJ Arclight inside if you've bought all of the Pokémon from the Seventh Street Pokémon seller.
 If not, now's a good time to get them all.
-Anyways, we'll be tasked with returning five of the Pokemon that we found then.
+Anyways, we'll be tasked with returning five of the Pokémon that we found then.

 Head to Jasper Ward and take the Loudred out of the PC.
 Talk to a girl in the bottom left building two times and she will take back her Loudred.